The Two Crucifixions of Every Believer

 Sin is an all-consuming cancer that must be completely removed from our hearts, however painful the surgery may be.
 Let’s not be naive that this will be pleasant.

 Fourth, putting our flesh to death must be decisive.
 Every ancient farmer knew that the only way to walk in a straight line was to fix his eyes on a distant point and continually walk towards it.
 Diverting one’s eyes from the target inevitably led to walking a convoluted path.

 No one who puts his hand to the plow and looks back is fit for the kingdom of God.
 (Luke 9:62, ESV)

 Following Christ will cost us everything.
 Trying to hold onto our past life of sin - even just a little bit - will send us veering off course and heading toward disaster.

 I know all the things you do, that you are neither hot nor cold.
 I wish that you were one or the other!
 But since you are like lukewarm water, neither hot nor cold, I will spit you out of my mouth!
 (Rev 3:15-16, NLT)

 All or none, that’s what following Christ is all about.
-No half efforts, no holding back, no mercy for the old man (our sinful self) on the cross.
+No half effort, no holding back, no mercy for the old man (our sinful self.
 Once we’ve made up our minds, there can be no second-guessing.

 Wretched man that I am!
 Who will deliver me from this body of death?
 (Rom 7:24, ESV)